Show All Answers

 How do I submit grades?

-A text description of the process can also be found at the Registrar's website.
-This website also has additional grading policies and deadlines for both undergraduate and graduate students in the current academic year.
-See the tutorial, click the Help button in MyAccess, or contact the Registrar if you have specific questions.
+Course grades are submitted to the Registrar’s office using MyAccess.
+A description of the process can be found on the Registrar's Grading Policies page.
+This website also provides deadlines for both undergraduate and graduate students in the current academic year.
+Click the "Help" button in MyAccess, or contact the Registrar if you have specific questions regarding this process.

 What if I have to change my classroom?